Datavault-UK/automate-dv-docs/docs/macros.md

     At the current release of dbtvault there is no functionality that auto generates this table for you, so you will have to supply this yourself.
 For further information, please check the tutorial [page](tutorial/tut_as_of_date.md).

-    Another caveat is that even though the As of Dates table can take any name, you need to make sure it's defined accordingly in the `as_of_dates_table` metadata parameter (see the [metadata section](metadata.md#point-in-time-pit-tables) for PITs).
-The column name in the As of Dates table is currently defaulted to 'AS_OF_DATE' and it cannot be changed.
+    Another caveat is that even though the As of Date table can take any name, you need to make sure it's defined accordingly in the `as_of_dates_table` metadata parameter (see the [metadata section](metadata.md#point-in-time-pit-tables) for PITs).
+The column name in the As of Date table is currently defaulted to 'AS_OF_DATE' and it cannot be changed.

 ___